Nature diary: share your first day of spring

 For generations, poets and writers have put pen to paper to express the importance of the arrival of spring and the burst of colour and busyness in the animal kingdom.

 The digital diary aims to capture the start of the season by asking people to document their observations of wildlife, the weather and what spring means to them in no more than 150 words.
+This year's entries include descriptions of birdsong and blossom by people in self-isolation, sightings of wildlife through windows, and reflections on health and family.

 Spring, the very word is full of energy.
 We “spring” out of bed, we describe someone with lots of energy as “wound up like a spring”.
 So it’s not surprising that most of us feel a new lease of life as we come out of the long winter months.